Your AI Agent Is Reading More Than You Think

 Quite a lot, it turns out.

-The official guidance from Anthropic is blunt on this point: keep your CLAUDE.md short and human-readable, and for each line ask yourself "would removing this cause Claude to make mistakes?" — if not, cut it.
-That's the first lever.
+The official guidance from Anthropic is blunt: keep your CLAUDE.md short and human-readable, and for each line ask yourself "would removing this cause Claude to make mistakes?"
+If not, cut it.
+Instructions that feel useful but aren't load-bearing just burn budget.
 A lean file that gets loaded everywhere does less damage than a bloated one.

-The second lever is how you scope your tasks.
-The agent only loads domain files in folders it actually enters — so a tightly scoped task naturally limits accumulation.
+The agent only loads subdirectory files when it reads files there.
+A well-scoped task that touches two domains loads three instruction files total (root + two).
 Before you send a prompt, ask yourself which parts of the codebase the agent actually needs to touch.
 The answer is usually smaller than your instinct suggests.